Documentation — 01

 Install

-Once installed, pin Shelf to the toolbar — easier to spot the unread counter that way.
+Once installed (in any Chromium-based browser — Chrome, Edge, Brave, Arc, Vivaldi — running version 114 or later), pin Shelf to the toolbar so the unread counter is easy to spot.
 Click the puzzle piece icon next to the address bar, find Shelf in the list, click the pin.

 You will be asked to allow the following permissions: